akashpatel29/Mini_capstone_project-using-sql-and-python/README.md

-# Mini capstone project using sql and-python
+# Mini capstone project using sql and python